Craft configuration on fortrabbit¶

 Craft 3 uses modern

 .env style configuration, learn more about the concepts here.
-In result, you can run your Craft locally and on remote without code or configuration file changes.
+This means you can run your Craft locally and remotely without code or configuration file changes.
 Locally, your

 .env file will be modified and read.